mpv-player/mpv/DOCS/man/options.rst

     The ``auto`` choice (the default) tries to skip this for a few know-safe whitelisted formats, while calling it for everything else.

+    The ``nostreams`` choice only calls it if and only if the file seems to contain no streams after opening (helpful in cases when calling the function is needed to detect streams at all, such as with FLV files).

 ``--demuxer-lavf-probescore=<1-100>``
     Minimum required libavformat probe score.
 Lower values will require